awsdocs/aws-transfer-user-guide/doc_source/service-managed-users.md

 1. For **Access**, choose the IAM role that you previously created that provides access to your Amazon S3 bucket\.

    You created this IAM role using the procedure in [Create an IAM role and policy](requirements-roles.md)\.
 That IAM role includes an IAM policy that provides access to your Amazon S3 bucket\.
 It also includes a trust relationship with the AWS Transfer Family service, defined in another IAM policy\.
+If you need fine\-grained access control for your users, refer to the [ Enhance data access control with AWS Transfer Family and Amazon S3](http://aws.amazon.com/blogs/storage/enhance-data-access-control-with-aws-transfer-family-and-amazon-s3-access-points/) blog post\.

 1. \(Optional\) For **Policy**, choose one of the following:
    + **None**